-Did you know that in the harsh environment of Wadi Rum desert live around 130 different animals and 120 birds?
-And that it is also hosts to a width variety of around 360 different species of plants?
-In future blogs we will tell you more about the our birds and our plants.
-For now we focus on the amazing animals of Wadi Rum desert.
+Did you know that in the harsh environment of the Wadi Rum desert, live around 130 different animals and 120 birds?
+And that it also is a host to a wide variety of around 360 different species of plants?
+In future blogs, we will tell you more about the birds of Wadi Rum and the plants of Wadi Rum.
+For now, we focus on the fantastic animals of the Wadi Rum desert.

 Wadi Rum desert reptiles

 At night the small, furry mouse-like gerbils with their long back legs are active.
 Unless you go on a night tour, it is not likely you will see these fantastic animals.
 In the daytime, their holes are easy to spot by the distinctive tracks they make across the sand.

 It takes effort to see Wadi Rum deserts bigger mammals.
 But there are quite amazing animals and a few who are worthy of looking out for:

 - Domesticated dromedarian camel

 - Wild dogs

 - Nubian ibex (Capra ibex nubiana) – a mountain goat

 - Arabian oryx – a variety of big white gazelles (only in captivity)